mike-lischke/antlr4ng/ReadMe.md

 |   Large Inserts (warm)|3564 ms|<ins>6024/855 (6879) ms</ins>|10539 ms|11461 ms|32425 ms|
 |Total (warm)           |3733 ms|<ins>6231/939 (7170) ms</ins>|10889 ms|11889 ms|34216 ms|

-Underlined entries are the shortest (not counting C++, which beats them all).
-For antlr4ng, the times are split between lexing and parsing.
-Note the high lexer execution times, caused by the large number of predicates (126) + lexer actions (40) in the MySQL lexer.
+Underlined entries represent the shortest execution times among JavaScript/TypeScript runtimes (excluding C++, which outperforms all others).
+For antlr4ng, the results are split between lexing and parsing times.
+Note the high lexer execution times, which are due to the complexity of the MySQL lexer, featuring:

+- 126 predicates
+- 40 lexer actions

 The benchmarks consist of a set of query files parsed by a MySQL parser.
 The MySQL grammar is one of the largest and most complex grammars you can find for ANTLR4, which I think makes it a perfect test case for parser testing.